virensoni3/CTEC3905-assignment/README.md

 - When I had the images of the 4 cars, I needed to decide how the pictures would be displayed on various screen resizes.
 Thus on a laptop or large screen the images would be displayed 2 by 2 and on a mobile it would be displayed in one column with 4 images.

 - Another problem that I had is that the background image was not resizing.
 However I changed the background-size and background-attachment properties and that was resolved.

+## PARC Principles

+- Proximity: The 4 images of the cars should be spaced in such a way that the particular items are similar.

+- Alignment: The images were all aligned and the text was evenly aligned as well.
+It needed to look good on all devices.

+- Repetition: Repetition has been used throughout the website in the use of fonts, colors and overall layout.

+- Contrast: The images, background color and the font color all contrast each other well.
+The text is easy to read.
+One such example is the home page.

 ## Wireframe sketches